Developing a Budget for a New Time and Attendance System

 - Access Control

-- Bell or Horn Control (Signal Start / End of Shift or Breaks)
+- Notification Control (Signal Start and End of Shift)

 - Job Tracking